ImperialCardioGenetics/variantfx/README.md

 # Contact

-You can contact us by email to report data problems, feature suggestions, or with queries about our Terms of Use at j.ware@imperial.ac.uk
+You can contact us by email to report data problems, feature suggestions (k.mcgurk@imperial.ac.uk or p.theotokis@imperial.ac.uk), or with queries about our Terms of Use (j.ware@imperial.ac.uk)

 # Notes